dholab/nvd/README.md

 This branch is designed to work with the `run_nvd.py` script on CHTC that handles file management and file creation from within a CHTC submit server.
 This branch will be irrelevant to anyone not using CHTC.

+Similarly, there is a small set of testing resources that are only useful if you have these files that are in the O'Connor lab.
+So in general, don't use this branch unless you are in the O'Connor or Johnson labs and are using CHTC.

 ### Why Another Metagenomic Workflow?

 Good question.
 When I started working on NVD in June 2024, I hoped to find a widely used, easy-to-use workflow optimized for viral metagenomics.
 [CZID](https://czid.org) is excellent, but downsamples to a subset of reads.
 Sometimes this isn't a problem; sometimes it causes substantial reductions in sensitivity.
 The outstanding [Sourmash](https://github.com/sourmash-bio/sourmash) tools perform informative, efficient searches against reference databases but do not generate contigs that can be used to characterize interesting viruses.